-E-Security and/or e-safety issue (risk assess these plus others identified) Threat (What could happen) Impact [See definition above] High: Score 3 Medium: Score 2 Low: Score 1 3 ore Vulnerability (What is it you do - or not do - that could lead to the threat materialising) Likelihood High(3): next 6 month Medium(2): next 2 yrs Low(1): unlikely in next 2 years ligh(3): next 6 month ledium(2): next 2 yrs ow(1): unlikely in next 2 Action Plan (Either risk accepted OR actions to be taken to reduce risk) Information (restricted/protecte d) taken out of school on laptop, email etc Unsanctioned use of information through loss or theft 3 Vulnerability only should storage of laptops be unsafe etc or non-use of encryption/secure password No previous occurrences 1 3 Risk accepted.
+E-Security and/or e-safety issue (risk assess these plus others identified) Threat (What could happen) Impact [See definitio above] High: Score 3 Medium: Sco 2 Low: Score 1 } re Vulnerability (What is it you do - or not do - that could lead to the threat materialising) Likelihood High(3): next 6 month Medium(2): next 2 yrs Low(1): unlikely in next 2 years Total Score (Impact x Likelihood; out of 9) Action Plan (Either risk accepted OR actions to be taken to reduce risk) Information (restricted/protect ed) taken out of school on laptop, email etc Unsanctioned use of information through loss or theft 3 Vulnerability only should storage of laptops be unsafe etc or non-use of encryption/secure password No previous occurrences 1 3 Risk accepted.
 Staff clearly briefed on risk assessment.
 Encryption/secure passwords are used.
-Use of mobile data storage e.g. memory sticks Unsanctioned use of information through loss or theft 3 Vulnerability only should storage of memory sticks etc be unsafe or non-use of encryption/secure password No previous occurrences 1 3 Risk accepted provided.
-Staff clearly briefed on risk assessment.
-Encryption/secure passwords are used Use of Internet for data transfer and communication Children exposed to inappropriate content 3 All Internet access through schools website so that filtering is available No use of Internet search engines by children No previous occurrence 1 3 Risk accepted with current safeguards in place.
+Use of mobile data storage e.g. memory sticks Unsanctioned use of information through loss or theft 3 Vulnerability only should storage of memory sticks etc be unsafe or non-use of encryption/secure password No previous occurrences - use of web based data means less reliance on mobile data storage.
+1 3 Mobile data storage is rarely used - instead school uses Google Drive.
+Staff clearly briefed on risk assessment and if used, then encryption/secure passwords are used.
+Use of Internet for data transfer and communication Children exposed to inappropriate content 3 All Internet access through schools website so that filtering is available No use of Internet search engines by children No previous occurrence 1 3 Risk accepted with current safeguards in place.
 Pupil gaining access to restricted or protected information Staff data seen by children 2 Staff data only to be available via secure password No previous occurrence 1 2 Risk accepted with current safeguards Back up (storage) Data lost because of theft or damage (or see mobile data above) 3 Back up carried out regularly and stored securely No previous occurrence - web based data means less reliance on mobile storage 1 3 Risk accepted with current safeguards